glandium/git-cinnabar/README.md

 - Add this directory to your PATH.
 If you have another git-remote-hg project in your PATH already, make sure the git-cinnabar path comes before.

-- A native helper is used for faster operations.
-You can download a prebuilt binary with the following command (assuming one is available for your system):
+- Download a prebuilt binary with the following command (assuming one is available for your system):

   ```
   $ ./download.py